XtremeRahul/gdrive_folder_size/README.md

 1) ```pip3 install -r requirements.txt```
 2) Create a **`service`** variable and pass it to the GoogleDriveSizeCalculate class.
 Notes to create it are given inside the bottom of the script.
 There you can either use a credentials.json or a service account to auth the service.
 3) ```python3 gdrive_calculator.py```
-4) On terminal, input the url or fileid of your file/folder on Google Drive (Files associated with the account you using OR sharable links ONLY)
+4) On terminal, Input the url/fileid of your file/folder in Google Drive (Files associated with your account OR public sharable links ONLY)

 ## Output Example:
 ```
-Name: Channel Zero (2016) Season 1-4 S01-S04
+Name: Smallville (2001-) Season 1-4 S01-S04
 Size: 38.25GB
 Type: Folder
 Bytes: 41074136619